 CNO v.
 Verde-Balayo (Discipline Committee, 2021): This was the first of a series of cases to be decided regarding benefit fraud.
-This case involved benefit fraud in the amount of \$7,982.50 and restitution was not made.
-The penalty included an oral reprimand, a 4-month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification, which is identical to the case before this Panel.
+This case involved benefit fraud in the amount of \$7,982.50.
+The member did not make restitution.
+The penalty included an oral reprimand, a 4-month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification, which is identical to the proposed penalty in the case before this Panel.

 CNO v.
 Ding (Discipline Committee, 2022): This case is the most similar in the amount of funds misappropriated.
 The amount of the benefit fraud in this case was approximately \$17,654.00.
 The member did not make restitution.
-The panel in this case made an order identical to both the case before this Panel and the Verde-Balayo case.
 The penalty included an oral reprimand, a 4-month suspension of the member's certificate of registration, 2 meetings with a Regulatory Expert and 12 months of employer notification.
+This penalty is identical to both the proposed penalty in the case before this Panel and the Verde-Balayo case.